CovenantSQL/CookieScanner/README.md

 ### Online Demo

-Your can just try Cookie Tester on [gdprExpert.io](https://gdprexpert.io/)
+Your can just try Cookie Scanner on [gdprExpert.io](https://gdprexpert.io/)

 ### Installation